How to Install Vault on CentOS and Rocky Linux

 The output displays the version of Vault running on the system.

-For additional information, you can prompt the help page with the command:
+For additional information, prompt the help page with the command:

 vault